This is an exciting

 registered to attend New Student Orientation with your son or daughter.

-number, address and e-mail address as the University doesn’t keep parent
+number, address and e-mail address as the University does not keep parent

 information.
-We need you to keep us updated on any address or e-mail changes so
+We need you to keep us updated on any address, phone number, or e-mail changes so

 we can communicate important campus information, including updates on campus